DarkElementPL/WFCDLC/README.md

 - Sector = 100% textured

 Escalation:
-- Forsaken = That's a tough one.
-Currently, it has broken light maps issue + the map uses custom terrain texture which is unfixable (This texture covers most of the map)
+- Forsaken = The map uses custom terrain texture which is unfixable (This texture covers most of the map)
-- District = 99% textured, occasional light map issue and missing energon hologram texture.
+- District = 99% textured, missing energon hologram texture.
 Acid Trip when power goes off
-- Static = 90% textured, a few lightmap issues in the middle section and missing teleporter texture (custom)
+- Static = 90% textured, Missing teleporters texture and a few energon holograms (custom)

 Horizon & Pulse will come in a future update to the mod.